Firestone DBA & Cheddar Soup

 From ENOTECA RESTAURANT & LOUNGE in Paso Robles

 All of this rainy weather calls for a warm winter soup and we have just the fix.
 This creamy, fragrant blend of Firestone Double Barrel Ale and sharp cheddar cheese is sure to warm you up on these cold and damp Central Coast days.
-Try this recipe at home, or try it on Enoteca's Restaurant Month menu where you can try 3 courses for $30.
-Enjoy!
+Try this recipe at home, or try it at Enoteca's Restaurant Enjoy!

 4 tablespoons butter